Pixxle/yuid.me/README.md

 ## Deployment

 This application is configured for deployment on Vercel.
 Simply connect your GitHub repository to Vercel for automatic deployments.

+## Logging

+The application includes comprehensive request logging:

+- **HTTP Request Logging**: Uses Morgan to log all incoming HTTP requests with detailed information including:

+  - IP address
+  - HTTP method
+  - URL
+  - Status code
+  - Response time
+  - Request type (single UUID, multiple UUIDs, validation)

+- **Detailed Application Logging**: Every request is logged with timestamps, showing:
+  - When requests are received
+  - Request details (method, URL, source IP)
+  - Response details (status code, response time)
+  - Operation-specific information (UUIDs generated, validation results)

+These logs are output to the console and can be captured by any log aggregation service when deployed to production.

 ## Maintenance